Skip to content

 nanogit requires Git Smart HTTP Protocol v2.
 Most modern Git hosting providers support protocol v2, but some older servers or certain cloud providers may only support protocol v1.

 Use the check command to verify if your Git server is compatible before attempting other operations.
+For a complete round-trip that also exercises the read and write paths, see Server Compatibility.

 Commands